Parallel Painting

 6. Eighteen months later: the homeowner calls me to redo the entire kitchen.

-Now they’ve spent $2,500 on a failed job plus $7,000+ to strip and redo it properly.
+Now they’ve paid once for a failed job and again to strip and redo it properly.
 They’ve also lived through two rounds of kitchen disruption.
-Total cost: $9,500+ and months of frustration.
+The total cost and frustration end up higher than doing it right the first time.

 This isn’t hypothetical.
 I see it regularly.
 The coating system and preparation quality determine whether a refinishing job lasts 3 years or 15 years.